 More information about the VITA program can be found at their site.

-Gaia Crans (he/him) is the student administrative assistant for The Front.
-He is a senior news/editorial journalism student minoring in sociology.
+Gaia Crans (he/him) is the special projects editor for The Front.
+He is a senior news/editorial journalism student with a minor in sociology.
 When he’s not writing or stressing over the existence of the Oxford comma, Gaia enjoys climbing at Vital or spending time outside with his dog, Nova.

 You can find him and pictures of his adorable pup on Instagram @captaingooya or contact him at firstname.lastname@example.org.